 Historical values of ΔT

-For example, observers in past centuries have often noted the exact times at which they were able to make observations of lunar occultations and eclipses.
+For example, observers in past centuries often noted the exact times at which they saw lunar occultations and eclipses.
 Modern computer models of the Moon's orbit allow the timing of its passage through the solar system to be traced with sub-second accuracy – in modern atomic time – even thousands of years in the past.

 Looking back further using historical eclipse observations, Richard Stephenson has been able to estimate the historical length of days over the past 3,000 years.

 A particularly clear-cut demonstration that days have grown longer is a set of observations of the total solar eclipse of April 15, 136 BC, which was observed from Babylon.
-Modern computations of the Moon's orbit, combined with a naive assumption that the Earth has been rotating at a constant rate over the intervening years, find that the Moon was indeed aligned to produce a total solar eclipse on that day, but its shadow didn't pass anywhere near Babylon.
+Modern computations of the Moon's orbit, combined with a naive assumption that the Earth has been rotating at a constant rate over the intervening years, find that the Moon was indeed aligned to produce a total solar eclipse on that day, but that its shadow didn't pass anywhere near Babylon.
 Instead, it passed along the west coast of Africa, some 50° in longitude (3 hours) to Babylon's west.

 The Earth's rate of rotation has no effect on the alignment of the Sun and Moon that produced the eclipse, but it did affect which landmass lay beneath the Moon's shadow at this particular moment in 136 BC.
 The Earth's faster rate of rotation in past centuries has added up to produce a full 50° of additional rotation over the intervening 2,200 years.

 Based on data such as this, the graph below shows Stephenson's best estimate of the historical lengths of days over the past three-thousand years, expressed as an offset in milliseconds from their present length of 86,400 modern seconds.
 Extending the data back further still, it is likely that days lasted only 22 modern hours at the time of the dinosaurs, 65 million years ago.